PICO-C-section-hcp-hero-image-Getty-1076139172.png

 Risk-c-section.png

-What if you added PICO sNPWT to standard post-operative incision care?
+What if you added PICO Single-use Negative Wound Therapy to standard post-operative incision care?

-PICO Single Use Negative Pressure Wound Therapy System has shown to help reduce the risk of surgical site infection (SSI) and length of hospital stay for high-risk C-section patients*8-10
+PICO Single Use Negative Pressure Wound Therapy System has shown to help reduce the risk of SSI and length of hospital stay for high-risk C-section patients.*8-10

 Click here to access more resources Find out why NICE supports the use of PICO sNPWT